094459/newsletter-oss-projects/README.md

 [cost-news-slack-bot](https://aws-oss.beachgeek.co.uk/3or) is a tool written in Python that read an RSS feed and selectively publish articles, based on keywords, to Slack via Webhook.
 In the example, the tool checks the AWS 'What's New' RSS feed every minute for announcements related to cost optimisation.
 Perfect for customising and using it for your own use cases. (#190)

+**domain-specific-genai-chatbot-with-serverless**

+[domain-specific-genai-chatbot-with-serverless](https://aws-oss.beachgeek.co.uk/3t9) This sample demonstrates how to build a domain specific chatbot using serverless and Bedrock.
+The chatbot employs Retrieval-Augments Generation (RAG) and chat history to provide context for the LLM to answer. (#195)

+**generate-s3-accelerate-presigned-url**

+[generate-s3-accelerate-presigned-url](https://aws-oss.beachgeek.co.uk/3tg) this sample project demonstrates how to generate an Amazon S3 pre-signed URL with S3 Transfer Acceleration, using Amazon API Gateway REST API and AWS Lambda function.
+The Lambda function, composed in Java 21, is responsible for generating a presigned URL to allow customers to upload a single file into S3, with S3 Transfer Acceleration enabled, to speed up content transfers to Amazon S3 securely, over long distances.
+The API is protected by IAM authentication, to protect against non-authenticated users.(#195)

 **gen-ai-on-eks**

 [gen-ai-on-eks](https://aws-oss.beachgeek.co.uk/3d2) this repository aims to showcase how to finetune a FM model in Amazon EKS cluster using, JupyterHub to provision notebooks and craft both serving and training scripts, RayOperator to manage Ray Clusters and Karpenter to manage Node Scaling. (#177)

+**genai-sports-commentary**

+[genai-sports-commentary](https://aws-oss.beachgeek.co.uk/3tj) is a repo that appeals to my inner spots fan, and looks at how you can apply generative AI and large language models, to create highly personalized contents for sport fans.
+In our example, we'll use a foundation model to generate play by play commentary based on American Football game data synthetically created (in reality, the data could be directly sourced from the stadiums, or cloud).
+We'll instruct the model to generate variety of commentary using different prompts.
+For instance, create prompts to the model to generate commentary in particular commentary writing style, or a particular language that the fans would prefer.(#195)

 **get-the-news-rss-atom-feed-summary**